effectivehomeoffice/effectivehomeoffice.com/README.md

 So be proactive, and measure the co2 levels in your room so your brain stays happy.
 We recommend a simple [co2 sensor with a warning light when to open your windows](https://www.amazon.de/dp/B00TH3OW4Q/).

+## Lighting and Green Screen

+Our colleagues at INNOQ who do professional remote trainings and online workshops use a green screen to have a clean background and soft lights for perfect illumination.
+This comes from professional video game streaming, and the [Elgato Key Light Air](https://www.elgato.com/en/gaming/key-light-air) and their [Green Screen](https://www.elgato.com/en/gaming/green-screen) is the way to go.
+We already ordered them to evaluate and will give feedback here.
+Stay tuned!

 ## Breaks

 Have breaks away from keyboard!